 Glycerin strengthens the skin's natural moisture barrier, reducing trans-epidermal water loss (TEWL).
 A well-hydrated barrier is more resilient against environmental stressors and irritants.

-Well-tolerated by all skin types.
+Generally well-tolerated by most skin types, though individual sensitivity may vary.
 The CIR report confirmed no irritation at 50% concentration in subjects with dermatitis (n=420).
 Also acts as a viscosity modifier, improving product feel and spreadability.

-Suitable for: All skin types — dry, oily, combination, sensitive, and acne-prone.
+Generally suitable for: Most skin types — dry, oily, combination, sensitive, and acne-prone.
+Individual tolerance may vary.

 The CIR Expert Panel (December 2014) concluded that glycerin is safe as a cosmetic ingredient in the practices of use and concentration described in their safety assessment.
 EU approved with no restrictions.
 FDA GRAS for food use.

-In very low-humidity environments, glycerin (like all humectants) may draw moisture from deeper skin layers rather than the air.
+In very low-humidity environments, glycerin (like all humectants) used alone may feel less effective at maintaining skin hydration.
 Pair with an occlusive moisturizer (ceramides, squalane, or petrolatum) to lock in hydration.

 At very high concentrations (above 30%), glycerin can feel sticky on the skin.
 Most effective consumer products use 2%–10% for optimal feel and efficacy.